 A HISTORY OF THE FIRST UNITARIAN CHURCH OF SAN JOSÉ

 Unitarian Services in San José were first held in City Hall in November of 1865, with 100 people in attendance.
-Mr. And Mrs. B.F.
-Watkins, residents of Santa Clara who belonged to the San Francisco Unitarian Church, were staunch supporters of the women's suffrage movement and organizers on behalf of the U.S. Sanitary Commission, which aided victims of the Civil War (and later became the Red Cross).
-They had decided that there was a need for a liberal religious presence in San José, and invited the Rev. Charles Gordon Ames to speak.
-Profoundly affected by his travels through the war-torn South, he devoted his first service to the freedom and dignity of all people, a theme that has echoed throughout the years at the First Unitarian Church, and which, at times, had led the church to take stands that were not popular with more conservative sections of the community.
+Laura J. Watkins, resident of Santa Clara who belonged to the San Francisco Unitarian Church, was a staunch supporter of the women’s suffrage movement and an organizer on behalf of the U.S. Sanitary Commission, aiding victims of the Civil War (and later became the Red Cross).
+She decided there was a need for a liberal religious presence in San José, and invited the Rev. Charles Gordon Ames to speak.
+Profoundly affected by his travels through the war-torn South, Rev. Ames devoted his first service to the freedom and dignity of all people, a theme that has echoed throughout the years at the First Unitarian Church, and which, at times, has led the church to take stands that have not been popular with more conservative sections of the community.

 Among the early members of the church were Marie Hermann, who opened San José Day Nursery, San José’s first childcare center; A.T.
 Hermann, who designed the road up Mt.
-Hamilton; Dr. Benjamin Cory, San José's first physician; J.J.
+Hamilton; Dr. Benjamin Cory, San José’s first physician; J.J.
 Owen, editor and publisher of the San José Mercury; and Mark Leavenworth, Ransom Moody, and Campbell Settle, all early Mayors of San José.

 Unitarianism on the West Coast had been greatly influenced by the Free Religious Association, incorporating the philosophy of East Coast transcendentalist Unitarians such as the Rev. Ralph Waldo Emerson and the Rev. Theodore Parker, as well as the thought of the dynamic San Francisco minister, the Rev. Thomas Starr King (whose statue was until recently in Washington, D.C. along with that of Father Junipero Serra, representing California in the Hall of Statuary).
 The Free Religious brand of Unitarianism rejected placing the source of religious authority solely in the Bible or in religious hierarchy; rather, it opted for inclusion of the intuitive and direct experience of God, ethical theism, unlimited spiritual freedom, and social activism.
 Those who embraced this approach were often known as the “Unity Men.”
 When the San José congregation became more formally organized, adopting a constitution and bylaws, they were originally called the Unity congregation (not to be confused with today’s “Unity” denomination).